shubhamsarda00/COL341-Machine-Learning/Assignment1.1/README.md

 # Assignment 1.1

 In this assignment we explore different types of regression such as **OLS** (ordinary least squares) regression, **Ridge** regression and **Lasso** regression.
-We've used the **SPARCS Hospital Dataset** to predict Total Costs of a hospital patient given 30 features such as Lenght of Stay, Ethnicity, Gender, Risk of Mortality, Severity of Illness Code etc. Data can be found in compressed form in **data** folder of **src** directory.
+We've used the **SPARCS Hospital Dataset** (https://healthdata.gov/State/Hospital-Inpatient-Discharges-SPARCS-De-Identified/nff8-2va3) to predict Total Costs of a hospital patient given 30 features such as Lenght of Stay, Ethnicity, Gender, Risk of Mortality, Severity of Illness Code etc. Preprocessed data can be found in compressed form in **data** folder of **src** directory.

 In first part of the assignment, we implement OLS and Ridge regression from scratch using original features of the dataset.
 In the next part of the assignment, we experiment with **feature creation & selection** to improve our results.
 The general idea is to create large number of features (>300) and then use **LassoLars** (https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LassoLars.html) to select top 300 features to create our model.
 Finally, OLS is used with these selected features to give predictions on the test set.